Middlerun/filetreecms/README.md

 ## Setup

-Put your content files in the `content` directory (under the project root), or specify a custom directory with the `CONTENTROOT` environment variable.
+Put your content files in the `content` directory (under the project root), or specify a custom directory with the `CONTENT_ROOT` environment variable.

 Install dependencies: